Coastal Landscaping in Massachusetts - Grasses and Perennials

 blue vervain

-Blue vervain (Verbena hastata) is a tall, fast-growing perennial reaching up to 5 feet tall with panicles of purple-blue, summer blossoms and pairs of toothed, lance-shaped leaves growing on stiff, hairy, square-shaped stems.
+Blue vervain (Verbena hastata) is a tall, fast-growing perennial reaching up to 5 feet tall with panicles of purple-blue, blossoms that bloom in summer and pairs of toothed, lance-shaped leaves growing on stiff, hairy, square-shaped stems.
 This plant spreads by rhizomes and can easily self-seed.
 Blue vervain can be cut back in June to promote more compact growth.
-Blue vervain can grow in degraded wetland habitats and is a useful alternative for invasive species, such as purple loosestrife.
-The flowers attract many pollinators, including bees, over its long blooming time and the seeds are eaten by songbirds.
+It can grow in degraded wetland habitats and is a useful alternative for invasive species, such as purple loosestrife.
+The flowers attract many pollinators, including bees, during the long blooming time, and the seeds are eaten by songbirds.
 Blue vervain has a long history of medicinal use among Native people and is still currently used to treat a variety of symptoms.

 (Full to partial sun; average to wet soils—can tolerate brief periods of inundation; useful in rain gardens; somewhat salt tolerant but best planted away from salt spray; somewhat deer and rabbit resistant; **** Availability Rating)